junxit/us-congress-code/title-07/chapter-1/sec-6m.md

 ### References in Text

 The Securities Act of 1933, referred to in par.
 (2), is title I of act May 27, 1933, ch.
 38, 48 Stat.
-74, as amended, which is classified generally to subchapter I (§ 77a et seq.) of chapter 2A of Title 15, Commerce and Trade.
+74, which is classified generally to subchapter I (§ 77a et seq.) of chapter 2A of Title 15, Commerce and Trade.
 For complete classification of this Act to the Code, see section 77a of Title 15 and Tables.
 The Securities Exchange Act of 1934, referred to in par.
 (2), is act June 6, 1934, ch.
 404, 48 Stat.
-881, as amended, which is classified principally to chapter 2B (§ 78a et seq.) of Title 15.
+881, which is classified principally to chapter 2B (§ 78a et seq.) of Title 15.
 For complete classification of this Act to the Code, see section 78a of Title 15 and Tables.

 ### Amendments